Outcome-Grounded Advantage Reshaping for Fine-Grained Credit Assignment in Mathematical Reasoning: Experiments

 \subsection{Main Results}

 \paragraph{Reasoning Performance} Table~\ref{tab:main_results} summarizes results on five mathematical reasoning benchmarks using Qwen2.5-7B and Qwen2.5-Math-7B as backbones.
 Incorporating our OAR into GRPO consistently improves performance over vanilla GRPO and alternative token-weighting heuristics.
-For example, on Qwen2.5-7B, OAR-P improves AIME25 \textit{P@1} from 9.4 to 11.8 and boosts the overall average from 51.3 to \textbf{53.7}; OAR-G achieves comparable performance (Avg 53.2).
+For example, on Qwen2.5-7B, OAR-P improves AIME25 \textit{P@1} from 9.4 to 11.8 and boosts the overall average from 51.3 to \textbf{53.7}.
 Similar trends hold for Qwen2.5-Math-7B, where OAR-P raises the average from 57.3 to \textbf{59.5}.
-Overall, OAR yields robust improvements across datasets.

 \paragraph{Training Dynamics} Figure~\ref{fig:training_dynamics} compares training dynamics under different credit assignment strategies.
 Across runs, OAR improves optimization stability and reaches higher rewards with fewer steps while avoiding premature entropy collapse.